knlambert/stale-pr-detector/README.md

 # PRQ

-PRQ stands for Pull Requests query.
+PRQ stands for Pull Requests Query.
 The command line only supports a stale feature, but it could be extended with more if required.

 # Usage